MicrosoftDocs/Dynamics-365-Operations.is-is/articles/fin-ops-core/dev-itpro/data-entities/dual-write/bootstrap-company-data.md

                     { "FRRT", "FRRT" },
                 };

-                // TODO: Provide a list of entities for which the company field should be backfilled based
+                // TODO: Provide a list of tables for which the company field should be backfilled based
                 // on owning business unit.
-The list below represents all existing entities for which a cdm_Company
+The list below represents all existing tables for which a cdm_Company
                 // lookup field was added as part of the Finance and Operations dual write project.
                 BatchUpdateEntity(orgService, "account", "msdyn_company", businessUnitToCompanyMapping, true, isSimulate, "accountnumber", "name");
                 BatchUpdateEntity(orgService, "contact", "msdyn_company", businessUnitToCompanyMapping, true, isSimulate, "fullname");
                 // ...
 Add more here

-                // Note, the product entity does not have an owningbusinessunit field like most other entities, so
+                // Note, the product entity does not have an owningbusinessunit field like most other tables, so
                 // assigning company by Business Unit is not applicable.
 In this case, whichever mapping specifies an
-                // empty business unit will be used to categorize entities without an owningbusinessunit field.
+                // empty business unit will be used to categorize tables without an owningbusinessunit field.
                 BatchUpdateEntity(orgService, "product", "msdyn_companyid", businessUnitToCompanyMapping, false, isSimulate, "productnumber");
             }
             else